TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 These files should contain the hostnames of the nodes (one per line) where you intend to start the member.
 You can modify the properties to configure individual members.

 !!!
 Tip:
-	For system properties (set in the conf/leads, conf/servers and conf/locators file), -D and -XX: can be used.
+	- For system properties (set in the conf/lead, conf/servers and conf/locators file), -D and -XX: can be used.
 All other JVM properties need the `-J` prefix.

+    - Instead of starting the SnappyData cluster, you can [start](../howto/start_snappy_cluster.md) and [stop](../howto/stop_snappy_cluster.md) individual components on a system locally.

 <a id="locator"></a>
 ## Configuring Locators